js430/tradingbot/README.md

 !recap SPY,VXX,SPX +500,+50,+1500
 #Note:no spaces between each tickerk or each percent, otherwise discord will treat them as separate argument, it needs to be one continuous string

+#weeklyrecap
+#parameters: tickers, percents
+!wrecap SPY,VXX,SPX +500,+50,+1500
+#identical to !recap, just titles it for the week rather than the day

 ```

 ## Contributing